Evil Queen: Live-action film

 In the 1997 Gothic horror film Snow White: A Tale of Terror, exploring the wicked stepmother's backstory and personality as its "quasi-central" character in an antithesis to the Disney version.
 Here she is not a queen, but rather a tragic noblewoman named Lady Claudia Hoffman, portrayed by Sigourney Weaver.
-Unlike an usual Snow White stepmother character, she is explicitly obsessed with motherhood rather than her appearance.
+Unlike a usual Snow White stepmother character, she is explicitly obsessed with motherhood rather than her appearance.
 Lady Claudia, daughter of a witch (who the film suggests had been burned at the stake by the knights of the kingdom), marries widower Count Frederick and tries to befriend his daughter Lilli, who rejects her.
 When Claudia is pregnant, Lilli receiving all of the attention causes her so much stress that the baby is stillborn.
 Driven mad by grief Claudia listens to her mother's magic mirror and blames Lilli for the baby's death and shows her own reflection distorted and deformed, driving the countess to her crimes and possessing her.
 Claudia's various magic powers greatly surpass those of the Brothers Grimms Queen.
 She successfully seduces Lilly's suitor Dr Gutenberg and begins to plot the death of her stepdaughter and later also the king.
 Claudia sends her mute, inbred brother Gustav to kill the princess (his role replacing that of the Hunter from the fairy tale).
 When her mirror tells her that Lilli is alive, she uses magic to kill her brother and to try to bring her child back to life.
 Claudia learns of Lilly's whereabouts and attempts to kill her and the seven miners with whom Lilly hides.
 She then gives Lilli a poisoned apple, placing her in a coma.
 When Lilli awakens she and the remaining miners confront Claudia.
 Lilli kills her stepmother by stabbing her image in the mirror, causing Claudia to rapidly age and catch fire before she is crushed by debris.

 Snow White: A Tale of Terror has been noted as innovative in that the Queen's jealousy is first provoked by Snow White's own jealousy towards her.
 Weaver said about her role: "It was vitally important to me to make it clear that Claudia and Frederick are madly in love at the beginning and that's what Lilli resents.
 Then when she changes from perfect wife into the worthless mother of a stillborn child, that's when she looks hideous in the mirror and blames Lilli for everything.
 The key to Claudia is that she starts out as normal as the rest of us.
 She isn't evil."